-Camille helps public agencies answer complex trade and transportation questions and develop strategies to implement new policies and programs.
+Camille helps public agencies answer complex trade and transportation questions and develop strategies to implement appropriate solutions.

-Prior to her career at CPCS, Camille conducted research for the U.S. Department of State and the United Nations.
-She also worked two years in risk advisory services in the private sector.
+Prior to her career at CPCS, Camille conducted research for the US Department of State and the United Nations Development Programme.

-- 2017: M.Sc., Political Economy, London School of Economics and Political Science
+- 2017: Master of Science, Political Economy, London School of Economics and Political Science

-- 2014: B.Sc., Public Policy and Business Administration, University of Southern California
+- 2014: Bachelor of Science, Public Policy and Business Administration, University of Southern California

 3 fun facts: